 There is a common thread spanning across James Collins’ personal and professional life: storytelling.
 Hailing from the U.S. Department of Education, and the Smithsonian Institution before that, James is on the frontline of education innovation.
-With a constant eye towards improvement, James has made it his mission to tell the stories that so often go untold.
-His belief that storytelling can both inspire imagination and minimize digital inequity is the foundation upon which he forges new relationships and partnerships in his role as Director of Strategic Partnerships and Government Relations at FableVision Studios.
+With a constant eye towards improvement, James has made it their mission to tell the stories that so often go untold.
+Their belief that storytelling can both inspire imagination and minimize digital inequity is the foundation upon which they forge new relationships and partnerships in his role as Director of Strategic Partnerships and Government Relations at FableVision Studios.

 According to James, “People have a habit of repeating the same stories over and over again.
 Familiar stories are comforting, but education asks us to look more broadly at the world.
 Where are the stories of those who do not have a voice?
 The underserved school districts in rural states and on tribal lands, the non-profits working to protect vulnerable populations, the scientists and think tanks trying to turn their research into a call to action… These stories can be easy to forget, but it is vital that they are shared.
 I would love to work with anyone who feels that their story is not being told.”

-Roll the dice and draw a card to learn about how James is building a home for FableVision in Washington D.C., his goals to push the boundaries of storytelling in his new role, and his tabletop game recs!
+Roll the dice and draw a card to learn about how James is building a home for FableVision in Washington D.C., their goals to push the boundaries of storytelling in his new role, and their tabletop game recs!

 James, tell us about your journey to FableVision!

 When I was a kid, I played a lot of DOOM.
 My mother (an engineer) bought me my first computer science book and challenged me to do something more than just shoot demons.
 I learned how to hack the game and realized that I had more fun building, exploring, and coding than I did shooting.
 My path since then has focused on finding ways to change the narrative.
 We learn from every game that we play – why not learn something beautiful?
 We tell stories every day – why not tell ones that inspire?

 I knew that I wanted to work with a team that understood that.